vincentrose88/GRS/README.md

     * Crucial info is:
     * Effect allele and non-effect allele
     * SNP name (rs-number)
+      * Note that if rs-number is not present in the VCF it will not be extracted.
+Use SNPextractor, which matches on chr and position, and check names.
     * N in study
       * crucial when several studies report same SNP or SNPs in high LD
     * P-value
       * used as N, but also when using a p-value cut-off for what to include in your GRS
     * Chr and position
-      * used to extract genotypes from VCF-file
+      * used to match SNPs with extractiong from VCF-file when using SNPextractor
-      * **NB:** rs names is used to find genotype data, and thus should be checked
+      * **NB:** rs names is used to find genotype data with built-in extraction, and thus should be checked

     * Effect (only for a weighted GRS)
-      * measured in standard deviations (SD) from a rank-normalized transformation. **Check your paper**
+      * Should measured in standard deviations (SD) from a rank-normalized transformation. **Check your paper**
     * Effect Allele Frequency (EAF)

   * Non-crucial, but nice to have for later comparison: